klepikhina/klepikhina.github.io/hike_log/_posts/2025-11-2-MountAudubon.md

 My first [repeat post](https://klepikhina.github.io/MountAudubon/), exciting!
 My last time up here was in 2020 during Covid.
 Last time, I was escaping the indoors to be outside in the smoke.

-This time, we were delighted to find snow and 100mph (only a slight exaggeration) winds.
+This time we were delighted to find snow and 100mph (only a slight exaggeration) winds.
 This go around was also a bit longer as the Brainard Lake gate was closed.

 <p align="center">
   <img src="https://klepikhina.s3.amazonaws.com/Hike/2025/November/MtAudubon/walkin.jpg" width="1000">&nbsp;